bv2/DataAnalysis4LifeSciencesHD/material/day7/README.md

 ## Optional advanced material on linear models

 If you feel confident with the material of the last days you can look into a more advanced part of the book that  covers more advanced topics on linear models including how to model interactions in the model.
-Note that this is optional .
+Note that this is optional but useful to better understand the foundations of RNAseq analysis.
 If you are interested, you can follow these lectures and corresponding scripts from the book:

 - Interactions and Contrasts I [lecture](https://www.youtube.com/watch?v=Wa1QkyF4peU)  [script](http://genomicsclass.github.io/book/pages/interactions_and_contrasts.html)
 - Interactions and Contrasts II [lecture](https://www.youtube.com/watch?v=ZU5jb86vXag)  [script](http://genomicsclass.github.io/book/pages/interactions_and_contrasts.html)